"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 Kyle plans to provide full-spectrum and community-based family medicine care to underserved populations.

-a 2019 Pisacano Scholar, is in her final year of the WWAMI-Montana Program at the University of Washington School of Medicine (UWSOM).
+a 2019 Pisacano Scholar, graduated from the WWAMI-Montana Program at the University of Washington School of Medicine (UWSOM) and is currently a 1st-year resident in Martinez, CA.

 Growing up in Montana, Shauna developed a deep love for the mountains and rural communities around her.
 As an undergraduate, she studied biology and public health at Washington University in St. Louis, conducted research on zoonotic disease in Zanzibar and Kenya, and spent her summers doing fieldwork for the US Forest Service in Montana.